GreyMilton/house-of-games-api/README.md

 5. Create local databases and seed.
 6. Run the provided tests.

 >***Please note*** All the steps in this README assume you are using a relatively up-to-date `apple mac computer`.
-Additional steps may be required to get this repo running correctly on a windows or linux based operating system.
+Additional steps may be required to get this repo running correctly on a windows, linux, or other operating system.
 <br>
 <br>